 Step 2: On the top left corner of the Mac menu bar, click Spotify > Preferences.

-Step 3: Scroll down on the Settings page until you see “Show Advanced Setting”, click to expand it.
+Step 3: Scroll down on the Settings page until you see “Show Advanced Setting”, and click to expand it.

 Step 4: Under “Startup and Window Behavior”, click on the dropdown and select No.